idkr-client/idkr/README.md

 ## Current State
 I'm very lazy to develop this thing XD
-Bug reports are welcomed via Discord DM ( Mixaz#2446 ) or GitHub issues.
+Bug reports are welcomed via GitHub [issues](https://github.com/Mixaz017/idkr/issues), or our [Discord Server](https://discord.gg/wEZbFFX).
 Make sure to tell your platform, details, and how to reproduce.